treefrogframework/treefrog-framework/docs/en/user-guide/test/index.md

 ```

 We will try to create the test case for creating and reading of the Blog model.<br>
 For example, let's set the name of the implementing test as follows: *TestBlog*.
-The source code with the following content is saved as a file named *testBlog.cpp*.
+The source code with the following content is saved as a file named *testblog.cpp*.

 ```c++
 #include <TfTest/TfTest>